tingchunyin/Term1/term_1.md

 select * from avg_car_speed;
 ```
 Seems that our assumption is wrong, as results show that cars from the 2000s are generally faster than the cars in the 2010s.

-I did some research online, and the reason of a slower speed in modern cars is due to the safety regulations, heavier cars, hybrid engines and using biofuels.
+So I did some research online, and the reason of a slower speed in modern cars is due to the safety regulations, heavier cars, hybrid engines and using biofuels.

+# Brief Summary
+From the above codes, we can answer our analytics questions, by creating views, stored procedures, triggers and testing the functionality of each of the codes.